-Level 2 Engaged Support (one month of support, approximately 20-30 hours, pre-launch only): This level of extended support includes all Level 1 documentation and a full month (20-30 hours) of mentorship and support prior to the launch of the academy, including personalized meeting with demographic analysis, one meeting with church campus leadership, one parent interest meeting, one teacher training session/forms, processes, procedures, and ongoing support for the site coordinator and campus pastor during the first month of setup.
+Level 2 Engaged Support (six months of pre/post launch support): This level of extended support includes all Level 1 documentation and a full month (20-30 hours) of mentorship and support prior to the launch of the academy, including personalized meeting with demographic analysis, one meeting with church campus leadership, one parent interest meeting, one teacher training session/forms, processes, procedures, and ongoing support for the site coordinator and campus pastor during the first month of setup.
 Call for rates.

-Level 3: Full Mentorship Support (up to six months of support before and/or after the launch date, approximately 30-50 hours): This level is appropriate for any church beginning a homeschool academy that would like the ability to troubleshoot not only prior to the launch but after the launch as well.
+Level 3: Full Mentorship Support (one year of coaching and support as you launch your new program): This level is appropriate for any church beginning a homeschool academy that would like the ability to troubleshoot not only prior to the launch but after the launch as well.
 Support includes all Level 1 and 2 data plus six months of support: includes bi-monthly check-in calls for leadership team, troubleshooting support for program challenges, assistance with teacher evaluation procedures, assistance with survey creation for measuring program success, and 1-2 additional teaching sessions for parents or teachers on classroom methodology, generational learning theories, homeschooling basics curriculum selection, or related topics.
 Call for rates.

 If additional assistance is needed beyond the Level 3 support, churches can also purchase a $200/month retainer for continued support, mentorship, training, and programmatic troubleshooting.
 No contract timeline necessary; this retainer is agreed upon on a month-to-month basis as the church has need of support.

 Luke 6:40 says that when he is fully trained, the student will become like the teacher.
 As we re-assess Plato’s admonition, we have to ask ourselves what harvest we are seeing in the next generation in our own local churches.
 Bad company corrupts good character.
 It’s time to pull our students away from soul-less, secular education system of state indoctrination.
 Through the establishment of church-based homeschool academies, we can train up K to 12 students to love God, country, and one another, changing the world for the kingdom one student at a time.